Sunday, August 26, 2018

 In OD I investigated how goal-setting influence adaptive and generative learning processes of a direct-sales organizational.
 The method was qualitative, using observations and interviews (Österberg, 2001b).

 Parallel to that I investigated how Facial expressions affect emotions in the context of sport psychology.
+It proved that emotions mediated the instructions from the coach to athlete relation.
+The method was experimental design (Österberg, 2001b).

 That followed by a master's thesis in organizational development, continuing my work on organizational learning.
 Here I implement a three-dimensional structure of intentional prospects, communication style, and learning.
 The method was quantitative (Österberg, 2002).